 ‘Are Liberals Helping Trump?’
-Asks The New York Times
+Asks ‘The New York Times’

 One such man, a South Carolina conservative named Jeffrey Medford, said that he voted for Trump, although he did so “reluctantly.”
 The small business owner remains critical of many of the president’s policies, such as the travel ban which temporarily halted immigration from seven Muslim-majority countries.

-Medford, “should be a natural ally for liberals trying to convince the country that Mr. Trump was a bad choice,” said Sabrina Tavernise of The New York Times.
+Medford “should be a natural ally for liberals trying to convince the country that Mr. Trump was a bad choice,” said Sabrina Tavernise of The New York Times.
 Yet his forays into political debate have been met with “contempt and an attitude of moral superiority” from the left.

 “We’re backed into a corner,” said Medford.